Tool development using the Tool Maker

 pytest path_to_test_file::TestToolDocker::test_basic_call

-You can confirm using the command $ docker images
+You can confirm using the command $ docker images that the image has

 actually been created.